pranay-chakraborty/climate_diagnostics/README.md

   * Plot time series with proper area weighting to account for grid cell size differences.
   * Calculate and visualize spatial standard deviations over time.
   * Decompose time series into trend, seasonal, and residual components using STL.
+  * **Calculate and plot time series of climate indices** such as Consecutive Wet/Dry Days (CWD/CDD), precipitation anomalies, and extreme event counts.

 * **Trend Analysis (via `.climate_trends`)**:
   * Calculate and visualize spatially averaged trends with statistical significance testing.
-  * Compute and plot spatial maps of trends per grid point using STL decomposition.
+  * Compute and plot spatial maps of trends per grid point using STL decomposition and parallel processing with Dask.

 * **Visualization (via `.climate_plots`)**:
-  * Generate spatial maps of means and standard deviations using Cartopy.
+  * Generate spatial maps of means, standard deviations, and percentiles using Cartopy.
+  * **Plot spatial maps of ETCCDI-style climate indices** like Rx1day, Rx5day, CWD, CDD, and spell duration indices (WSDI/DSDI).
   * Create publication-quality figures with map projections.
   * Optionally smooth spatial plots using Gaussian filters.
   * Option to plot data only over land.